phongtdd/Data-Science-project/README.md

 # Data Science Project
-Mini-project for course of Intro to Data Science, with the aim of developing a application that
+Mini-project for course of Intro to Data Science, with the aim of developing a application that predictr the price of clothes.

 # Project Source Code